Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 The Change

-On 28 October 2023, new legislation came into effect to reduce the period of time necessary for certain criminal convictions to become spent and so no longer legally disclosable to potential employers.
-A government press release suggested that the law change will help over 120,000 former offenders return to the job market more easily, in a hope they will ‘rebuild their lives’.
-If an individual reoffends during their rehabilitation period, they will have to disclose both their original and subsequent offences to employers for the duration of whichever rehabilitation period is longer.
+On 28 October 2023, new legislation came into effect to reduce the period necessary for certain criminal convictions to become spent and so no longer legally disclosable to potential employers.
+A government press release suggested that the law change will help over 120,000 former offenders return to the job market more easily, in the hope they will ‘rebuild their lives’.
+If an individual reoffends during their rehabilitation period, they will have to disclose both their original and subsequent offenses to employers for the duration of whichever rehabilitation period is longer.

 What Now?